spotDL/spotdlRedesign/docs/docs/supplementary-docs.md

       `## Functions`

-    - an unordered list of all (public & private) class functions, specify generator if
+    - An unordered list of all (public & private) class functions, specify generator if
       required:

       ```markdown